DEFRA/defra-map/docs/api/style.md

 ### attribution (**string**)

 The attribution text.
 Displayed bottom right on a tablet or desktop.
-On a mobile device the attribute text is hidden.
+On a mobile device the attribution text is hidden.